 Why this programme?

-After successful completion of the coursework you will have the opportunity to complete a Master’s thesis under the supervision of one of the faculty or research staff in the theoretical physics group.
+In your second year you will have the opportunity to complete a Master's thesis under the supervision of one of the faculty or research staff in the theoretical physics group.
 Topics can range from all areas of string theory, quantum field theory or mathematical physics.
-Typically, the last term of the second year is devoted almost entirely to the thesis project.
+Typically, the last semester of the second year is devoted almost entirely to the thesis project.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).

-With a Master’s degree in physics, you will be qualified for PhD studies in physics.
-Many physics Master’s students continue as PhD students, at Uppsala University or elsewhere.
-You will also have the opportunity to work with research and development (R&D) at various companies and public authorities.
+With a Master's degree in physics, you will be qualified for PhD studies in physics and many of our students continue as PhD students, at Uppsala University or elsewhere.
+You will also have the opportunity to work with research and development at various companies and public authorities.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 75 credits in physics.